Purpose

 Additional guidance is available on our support materials page.

-In addition to samples of your artistic work, you will upload
+In addition to samples of your artistic work, you will upload:

 Additional guidance is available on our Support Materials page.